Information ~ Breed History, Books & Links

 Each breed has their own AKC standard this link will take you to the AKC Sussex Spaniel Standard for more specific information on the breed.

 The Sussex Spaniel was one of the original nine breeds recognized by the AKC in 1884, it has actually existed as a breed for much longer.
 It originated in the 18th century in the county of Sussex, England, where it was used as a field dog.
 Mr Augustus Elliott Fuller (1777-1857) of Rosehill Sussex, England, is credited with being their founder and kept them for 50 years until the 1850's.
 They were kept as working dogs on his large estate.
-Though there were other Sussex Spaniel breeders, by the time of World War II there were still only a few Sussex Spaniels about.
-However, breeding was discouraged in wartime and resulted in only 5 known Sussex Spaniels remaining in 1945.
-Mrs Joy Freer devoted her life to breeding the Sussex Spaniel for posterity and provided a link over six decades.
-She always worked her dogs in the field.
-In the 1950's breeding problems had emerged and an outcross was undertaken in England

 We are committed to the Sussex Spaniel and American Kennel Club organizations.
 You are welcome to contact any of us listed at the Officers/Breeders link for information on the Sussex Spaniel.
 You will find our emails addresses available at your finger tips.